deepika25kar/Book-Recommendation-System/README.md

 It is a project depicting a book recommendation system using popularity based and collaborative filtering based recommendation system.
 These also use sorting algorithms within themselves.

-The following packages are needed to be installed for execution of code:
+The following packages are needed to be installed for successful execution of code:
 * numpy
 * panda
 * flask